Middleborough station: South Coast Rail

 Planning in the 1980s for the South Coast Rail project – restoration of passenger service to Fall River and New Bedford – considered routes via Middleborough, Stoughton, and Attleboro.
 The Stoughton route was the preferred alternative until the project was cancelled in 2003.
 Planning restarted in 2005; in September 2008, MassDOT released 18 potential station sites, including a "village-style" station in downtown Middleborough.
 By 2009, the Stoughton route was again the preferred alternative.

 In 2017, the project was re-evaluated due to cost issues.
 The new proposal called for early service via Middleborough by 2022, followed by full service via Stoughton by 2030.
 A new Middleborough station was to replace the existing Middleborough/Lakeville station, which could not be served by South Coast Rail trains.
-Middleborough and Lakeville officials were critical of the possibility of abandoning the current Middleborough/Lakeville station - which has attracted transit-oriented development - or requiring its riders to take a shuttle train, as well as possible traffic issues from a downtown Middleborough station.
+Middleborough and Lakeville officials were critical of the possibility of abandoning the existing Middleborough/Lakeville station - which had attracted transit-oriented development - or requiring its riders to take a shuttle train, as well as possible traffic issues from a downtown Middleborough station.

 The January 2018 Draft Supplemental Environmental Impact Report considered three potential operational patterns: a reverse move to serve the existing station, shuttle service from the existing station to Bridgewater station, or a new Middleborough station with a bus shuttle from the existing station.
 The last option was preferred because it had a shorter travel time than the reverse move, and would not require new double track as the Bridgewater shuttle would.
 Two possible Middleborough station sites were considered – the former downtown station site, and the wye (Pilgrim Junction) between the Middleborough Main Line and Middleboro Secondary – with the latter preferred for lower costs and less traffic impact.
-The CapeFLYER will continue to use Middleborough/Lakeville station, as the new station will not have a platform on the Middleborough Main Line.
-However, the station includes space for a future platform to serve shuttle trains to Cape Cod.
+The CapeFLYER would continue to use Middleborough/Lakeville station, as the new station would not have a platform on the Middleborough Main Line.

 Buildings at 161 South Main Street and 52 West Grove Street were demolished in 2020 to make room for the station and its parking lot.
 The MBTA awarded a $403.5 million contract for the Middleboro Secondary and New Bedford Secondary portions of the project, including Middleborough station, on August 24, 2020.
 The planned 37 months of construction began later in 2020, with a late 2023 opening expected.
 The station was 33% complete by February 2022, with all platform foundations in place.
 The platform and the canopy steelwork were in place by November 2022.
+Opening was delayed to mid-2024 in September 2023; at that point, the station was 98% complete and expected to be finished by the end of 2023.
+In June 2024, the opening of the project was delayed to May 2025.
+Middleborough station was complete by that time.
+Service began on March 24, 2025.